FoodReady » Blog » What Does FIFO Stand for In Food?

 What role does FIFO play in warehousing and logistics?

-FIFO manages stock rotation in warehousing and logistics, ensuring that older inventory is shipped out first.
-This practice helps in maintaining the quality of products during transportation and storage.
+FIFO is a key principle in warehousing and logistics, ensuring older inventory is shipped first.
+This keeps products moving in the right order and reduces the risk of stock becoming obsolete.

 Conclusion